Criticism of Franklin D. Roosevelt: Friedrich von Hayek

 In 1944, Friedrich von Hayek wrote The Road to Serfdom.
 Hayek focused mostly on Britain, but he also mentioned the New Deal and argued that the British and American governments had started to abandon their basic commitment to personal liberty through increasingly statist economic programs.
 Historian Alan Brinkley said that Hayek's work was influential because it expressed concerns that already existed.
 The biggest challenge to the New Deal was the fear that the expanding federal bureaucracy limited personal economic freedom and autonomy.
 According to Brinkley, liberals accused Hayek of attacking a straw man, but their criticism had a strongly defensive tone.
-Alvin Hansen wrote a scathing review, but said that The Road to Serfdom is "'good medicine but a bad diet.'"
+Alvin Hansen wrote a scathing review and considered The Road to Serfdom to be "'good medicine but a bad diet.'"
 Stuart Chase acknowledged that Hayek provided "a useful warning [...] which every planner should paste under the glass top of his desk."
 Reinhold Niebuhr noted that totalitarianism's rise prompted the democracies to be apprehensive about collectivist solutions, stating that "a wise community will walk warily and test the effect of each new adventure before further adventures."

 Accusations of racism

 Internment of Japanese Americans

-Executive Order 9066, which sent 120,000 Japanese expatriates and American citizens of Japanese ancestry to be confined at internment camps, was heavily motivated by a fear of Japanese Americans, following the December 7, 1941 Pearl Harbor attack.
-At the time, the Supreme Court upheld its constitutionality in Korematsu v.
+Executive Order 9066, which sent 120,000 Japanese expatriates and American citizens of Japanese ancestry to be confined at internment camps, was heavily motivated by a fear of Japanese Americans, following the December 7, 1941, Pearl Harbor attack.
+The Supreme Court upheld its constitutionality in Korematsu v.
 United States (1944).